 Bonus: Consistent Branding

 Shortening your links is an easy way to clean up your blogs and social posts.
 Pretty Links helps you tie your branding together with branded links.
-It also enables you to improve the value of your links and improve your overall SEO.
+It also enables you to improve the value of your links and improve your overall SEO and user experience.

-If you keep these tips in mind, your user experience and customer journey will be at its best at all times.
-Remember, we're quickly entering an age of abundance.
-Stick out like a sore thumb with web design, communities, and content that directly embraces effortless user experience.
+If you keep these tips in mind, your user experience and customer journey will be at its best.
+Remember, we're living in an age of abundance.
+But you can stand out with web design, communities, and content that directly embrace effortless user experience.

-Have your own advice on improving user experience?
+Have your own advice on how to improve user experience?
 Let us know in the comments!